Updated: Jul 12

 So, you may still have pain in the inner part of your knee even though the MCL has healed.
-This is why it could be useful to get a scan if you're not recovering as expected, because this might explain why your pain is persisting for longer than expected.
+This is why it could be useful to get a scan if you're not recovering as expected, as it might explain why your pain is persisting for longer than expected.

-Type of treatment depends on cause and severity of the MCL sprain
+Type of treatment depends on the cause of the MCL sprain

 The treatment approach for an MCL sprain should be informed by the cause and severity of your injury.

 In the case of an overuse sprain, the focus will be as much on strengthening the body area that was the cause of the sprain (e.g. weak glutes) to prevent it from happening again as it will be on rehab for the MCL itself.

 In the case of an acute MCL tear, on the other hand, the focus will be much more on protecting the knee and getting the MCL to heal.
 Issues such as hip stability would be secondary, because that is usually not what caused the injury.

 Braces for MCL sprains